gamenwatch412/Genshin-Funkin/README.md

 Source code originally made by the Psych Engine team, just minor alterations to the credits, title, discord status, music, sfx and diffculties.

 ## NOTE:
 This code only has the original vanilla game files.
-If you want to implement the Genshin Funkin' mod, download the mods folders and additional assets here: (https://gamebanana.com/dl/701533) and drag them to where they belong.
+If you want to implement the Genshin Funkin' mod, download the base mod folders and additional assets on gamebanana or gamejolt and drag them to where they belong.

 ## How To Compile:
 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.